- Products: A variety of health and wellness tests with the option of at-home or in-clinic sample collection.

 Medichecks is a private blood testing company founded in 2002 by Helen Marsden, who previously worked in business development in the City of London.
 The company was the first direct-to-consumer blood testing service in the United Kingdom.

-Medichecks aims to offer people an affordable and convenient way for them to have access to personal health insights.
-They have a network of fully accredited partner laboratories that are inspected by the United Kingdom Accreditation Service (UKAS).
+They have a network of accredited partner laboratories that are inspected by the United Kingdom Accreditation Service (UKAS).

 Medichecks offers a wide range of laboratory tests directly to the consumer.
-These include tests for Women’s and Men’s Health, Thyroid, Sports Performance, Wellness, Conditions, and Coronavirus.
+These include tests for Women’s and Men’s Health, Thyroid, Sports Performance, Wellness, and various health conditions.

 The company tests a few selected biomarkers to give customers insights on a particular health aspect.
 Some of these panels only analyze a single biomarker, while others can include over 50.